tintinelle/Cleanol-products/README.md

 # Cleanol

-Site for the company Cleanol - Russian manufacturer of auto chemicals, auto cosmetics, professional cleaning and laundry products.
+This is a website for Cleanol company which is a Russian manufacturer of auto chemicals, auto cosmetics, professional cleaning and laundry products.

 ## Description

-<p>Site introduces company Cleanol, Russia.
-This company produces auto chemicals, auto cosmetics, professional cleaning and laundry products.</p>
+<p>The website introduces Cleanol company.
+The company produces auto chemicals, auto cosmetics, professional cleaning and laundry products.</p>
-<p>The site provides information about the company, showcases the range of products and services.</p>
+<p>The website provides information about the company, showcases the range of products and services.</p>
-<p>The site is adapted for desktop and mobile devices on iOS and Android, with the help of a modal window it is possible to send an application for connection or consultation with a specialist.</p>
+<p>The website is adapted for desktop and mobile devices on iOS and Android, with the help of a modal window it is possible to send an application for connection or consultation with a specialist.</p>

 ## Technology stack
 <p>